alanyin0322/lighthouse/readme.md

 ```

 ## Lighthouse Integrations
 This section details projects that have integrated Lighthouse.
-Check them out to understand how and what people are using Lighthouse for.
+If you're working on a cool project integrating Lighthouse and would like to be featured here, file an issue to this repo or tweet at us [@_____lighthouse](https://twitter.com/____lighthouse?lang=en)

 * **[Calibre](https://calibreapp.com)** - Calibre is a web performance monitoring tool running Lighthouse continuously or on-demand via an API.
 Test using emulated devices and connection speeds from a number of geographical locations.
 Set budgets and improve performance with actionable guidelines.
 Note that Calibre is a paid product with a free 14 day trial.